-Bosnia: Biggest FDI since 2012 is EFTs TPP Stanari project7.
-September 2015. / SEE Energy News
+Bosnia: Biggest FDI since 2012 is EFTs TPP Stanari project, SEE Energy News

 Biggest foreign investment since 2012 is the Power plant Stanari owned by UK company EFT say from RS government.
 Stanari TPP project earlier boosted economy in Doboj municipality nowadays municipality of Stanari will benefit from this important project.